zeke/arpabet/README.md

       Word.transcribe(spelling)
         takes a spelling and gives back a transcription Word.find_by_transcription_pattern(pattern)
-        returns all words with transcriptions that match the given patten
+        returns all words with transcriptions that match the given pattern

-    Finished in 7.85 seconds
-    12 examples, 0 failures

 Credit
 ------